LukeGrahamLandry/hctarcs/devlog.md

 This leads to the idea of the most indirect lisp compiler: take your lisp and compile it to a scratch project with their thing and then compile that scratch project to rust and then compile that.

 They also have a native backend using cranelift (but no frontend accepting sb3 that I can see).
 It looks like it doesn't have graphics or concurrent sprites yet tho.
+Should see if I can hook that in with my runtime thing if I ever get that far.

 ## Ast Chore (Dec 25)